ampl/mp/doc/tables/oracle.rst

    errmsg = "[unixODBC][Driver Manager]Data source name not found, and no default driver specified" native_errno = 0

-If the data source name (DSN) was not found as in the example above check if it is spelled correctly in the connection string.
+If the data source name (DSN) was not found as in the example above, check if it is spelled correctly in the connection string.
 If you are not using a DSN, check the driver name instead.
-On a Unix-based system you can get the list of installed ODBC drivers using  the following commands:
+On a Unix-based system you can get the list of installed ODBC drivers using the following command:

 .. code-block:: bash